 Have you ever mocked up your bookish timeline?
 Probably not (I might be the only person nerdy enough to actually think about shit like this).
 Take a look over your shelves, then: are you mostly in the 18th century?
 Or do you like to hang out in the years of your youth?
 It might sound like a really boring exercise, but hold your judgment: it’s actually really interesting to take a look at your books this way.
 It tells you a lot about yourself and your reading habits, and it might even give you some additional insights into the books themselves.
 For instance, I remember The Scarlet Letter reading like a way older book than David Copperfield, and yet it turns out they were published in the very same year.
 So, I couldn’t help myself, I had to know more!
 I present to you: the Keeping Up With The Penguins bookish timeline.

 So, all told, my bookish timeline spans 695 years.
-Only 30 of the 109 books are from this century, and yet, for some reason, the single year that produced the most books on my reading List was 2013.
+Only 30 of the 109 books are from this century, and yet, for some reason, the single year that produced the most books on my reading list was 2013.
 Random, eh?
-Most of my Recommended reads are from the 19th century (so far, anyway), so maybe I enjoy the classics more than I thought I would.
+Most of my recommended reads are from the 19th century (so far, anyway), so maybe I enjoy the classics more than I thought I would.
 I’d also assumed that perhaps the reason it feels like I’m reading so many novels about WWII is that the bulk of my reading list came from the years immediately after the conflict, but in reality I’m only reading twenty books from the following four decades, so there goes that theory.
-But putting together my bookish timeline was a fruitful exercise in many other respects, and I reckon you should all give it a go 😉 Drop your most interesting insights in the comments below (or join the conversation over at KUWTP on Facebook!).
+But putting together my bookish timeline was a fruitful exercise in many other respects, and I reckon you should all give it a go 😉 Drop your most interesting insights in the comments below.